uprtcl/js-uprtcl/docs/guides/cortex/using-the-pattern-recognizer.md

 ## Manual usage

-The `PatternRecognizer` is a small class that contains all `Patterns` registered with all the `MicroModules`.
+The `PatternRecognizer` is a small class that contains all `Patterns` registered with all the `MicroModules` you have loaded in your app.
 It then **exposes utility functions that return all the patterns and behaviours that recognize any given object**.
 See the API for the [`PatternRecognizer`](https://github.com/uprtcl/js-uprtcl/blob/master/packages/cortex/src/recognizer/pattern.recognizer.ts) class to see all available functions.

 You can request it from anywhere, and use it: